MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-mobile-policies.md

 #### Supported on:

-- Microsoft Edge (Android) since version 109
+- Microsoft Edge (Android) since version 118

-- Android System WebView since version 109

 #### Description

-Setting the policy specifies the type of accounts provided by the Android authentication app that supports HTTP Negotiate authentication (such as Kerberos authentication).
+S Specifies the type of accounts provided by the Android authentication app that supports HTTP Negotiate authentication (such as Kerberos authentication).
 This information should be available from the supplier of the authentication app.
-For details, see The Chromium Projects ( https://goo.gl/hajyfN )

-Leaving the policy unset turns off HTTP Negotiate authentication on Android.
+For more details see, [Write a SPNEGO Authenticator for Microsoft Edge on Android](https://learn.microsoft.com/en-us/DeployEdge/edge-learnmore-write-spnego-authenticator).

+If you disable or don't configure this policy, HTTP Negotiate authentication on Android is turned off.

+If you enable the policy, Microsoft Edge will use the value to specify the Android authentication app

 #### Supported features: